netscale-technologies/netcomp_rcp_doc/doc/views.md

 office_uid|string|
 organization_uid|string|
-primary_medical_uid|string|Get patients having this doctor as primary medical_uid|string|Get patients having this doctor (any role) main_program|string|Get patients having this "main program" name_or_surname_prefix|string|Get patients with name or surname starting with this
+primary_medical_uid|string|Get patients having this doctor as primary primary_nurse_uid|string or null|Get patients having this nurse as primary medical_uid|string|Get patients having this doctor (any role) main_program|string|Get patients having this "main program" name_or_surname_prefix|string|Get patients with name or surname starting with this